Vice-Admiral of the United Kingdom

-Vice-Admiral of the United Kingdom is an honorary office generally held by a senior Royal Navy admiral.
-The title holder is the official deputy to the Lord High Admiral, an honorary (although once operational) office which was vested in the Sovereign from 1964 to 2011 and which was subsequently held by the Duke of Edinburgh.
-Vice-Admirals are appointed by the Sovereign on the nomination of the First Sea Lord.
+Vice-Admiral of the United Kingdom is an honorary office, which has generally held by a senior (and often retired) Royal Navy admiral.
+The title holder is the official deputy to the Lord High Admiral, an honorary (although once operational) office which is currently (as of 2025) vested in the Sovereign.

+In former days, the Vice-Admiral of England (or Vice-Admiral of Great Britain following the 1707 union with Scotland) was the second most powerful position in the Royal Navy.
+The post was for many years held jointly with that of Lieutenant of the Admiralty.